-In Fall 2019, Cognitive & Information Sciences welcomes a new Research Scientist, Dr. Daniel Hicks We asked Daniel about his background, research interests, and why he’s excited about UC Merced.
-See his responses below.
+In Fall 2019, Cognitive & Information Sciences welcomes a new Assistant Professor, Dr. Daniel Hicks We asked Daniel about their background, research interests, and why they're excited about UC Merced.
+See their responses below.

 What is your background?